DeForest Area School District

 The DeForest Area School District is a school district based in the city of DeForest, Wisconsin.

 The school district covers approximately 100 square miles, and serves the communities of DeForest and Windsor.
 It has an enrollment of 3,848, and has a 97% graduation rate.
-The district administers four elementary schools, one middle school, and one high school.
+The district administers three elementary schools, one intermediate school, one middle school, and one high school.